MariaKapusheva/EEGInspiredArt/README.md

 The purpose of this project is to generate artistic images by analysing EEG data and mapping brain states to symbolic representations.
 These mappings are then integrated into a prompt for a Stable Diffusion model that generates the final output.

 ### Steps to run the code and generate images:
-1. Insall the necessary packages from `requiremnets.txt`
+1. Insall the necessary packages from `requirements.txt`
 2. Run `spectogram_analysis.py` to extract spectograms from the dataset
 3. Run `mapping.py` to analyze the spectograms, map them to symbolic elements (colours, atmpshere, emotions) and create prompts.
 A `eeg_prompts.json` file will be created containing them.
 4. Run `generate_images_from_prompts.py` which loads the Stable Diffusion model, gives the prompts as input and generates the final images.